Best Solana Cards: SOL Spend, Rewards and Stablecoin Cards Ranked (May 2026)

 Apple Pay, Google Pay, Virtual Cards and Daily Use

 A card that works on the same day it is approved is useful in a way a delayed physical card is not.
-Phone-wallet support and instant virtual issuance matter most for online payments, in-store tap, subscriptions, and travel booking, which covers most of what people spend on day to day.
+Phone-wallet support and instant virtual issuance matter most for online payments, in-store tap, subscriptions, and travel booking.
 The table below shows what to check across each dimension before committing to a card.

 SolCard on its basic tier is virtual-only and blocks Apple Pay and Google Pay until the user completes full verification, which means it cannot serve as a daily driver out of the box.
 The other four cards in this group all support phone wallets from the start, though regional availability still varies.
 Users who pay mostly by phone should also check crypto cards with Apple Pay and Google Pay support and virtual card options.